Langfang: The "Northern Three Counties" Exclave

-The "Northern Three Counties of Langfang" exclave, separated from the rest of the province, is a part of Langfang City.
-The exclave comprises Sanhe City, Xianghe County, and Dachang Hui Autonomous County and is located between the municipalities of Beijing and Tianjin.
+The "Northern Three Counties of Langfang City" exclave, separated from the rest of the province, is a part of Langfang City.
+The exclave comprises Sanhe County-level city, Xianghe County, and Dachang Hui Autonomous County and is located between the municipalities of Beijing and Tianjin.

 Climate

 History

 On June 26, 1900, during the Boxer Movement, belligerent European forces heading towards Beijing were stopped by Boxers at the Battle of Langfang, and were defeated and forced to turn back to Tianjin.
 The Chinese forces were victorious.